Real-MrBeam/real-mrbeam.github.io/_posts/2025-10-28-LightingMannequin.md

 ## Light Shafts without Volumetric Fog

 Forward rendering doesn't support **local volumetric fog**, but we still wanted good looking sun shafts in our project.
 We also had another challenge: we didn't want a single global sunlight direction.
 We wanted the freedom to let the "sun" "shine in different directions in different areas of the levels, simply because it gave art direction more control over how each space was lit.

-To solve this, I built a small **Geometry Script** tool that creates a mesh and extrudes it based on the rotation of a directional light.
+&nbsp;&nbsp;&nbsp;&nbsp; To solve this, I built a small **Geometry Script** tool that creates a mesh and extrudes it based on the rotation of a directional light.

 *Showing the debug material on the generated light shaft.*
 ![[TMRHzFx5.mp4]]